anupamsaraswat/mavenMultiModule/README.md

-*) run web application --- my-rest-webapp
-to run multiple web application  using jetty as in  this example my-rest-webapp, my-webapp
+*) run multiple web application using jetty as in this example my-rest-webapp, my-webapp

 -- <b> mvn jetty:run -pl my-rest-webapp </b> (appliation will run on default port 8080) open another terminal session and run